-Real-time payments, sometimes called instant or Immediate Payments (IP) is the capability to transfer funds between individuals, businesses and governments, making those funds available to the payee instantly, and with instant confirmation.
+Real-time payments, sometimes called instant or Immediate Payments (IP) are the ability to transfer funds between individuals, businesses and governments, making those funds available to the payee instantly, and with instant confirmation.

-Real-time payments offer a faster, more consistent means of payment compared to some legacy methods, which could take days to reach a recipient.
-This newer, more seamless way to make financial transactions will affect consumers, businesses and world governments, both socially and economically.
+Real-time payments offer faster payments, and a more consistent means of paying compared to some legacy methods, which could take days to reach a recipient.
+This newer, more seamless way to make financial transactions will affect consumers, businesses and world governments socially, culturally and economically.

 COVID-19’s role in Real -Time Payments